NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 where $\textbf{P}$ is the projection matrix $P_{ij}=n_{i}n_{j}$ onto the normal $\vec{n}$.
 The $\langle\cdots\rangle$ denotes an average over the voxel $sΔx\times sΔy\times sΔz$ surrounding the grid point in question where $s$ is a smoothing diameter in grid units equal to 1/`resolution`.
 If the initial materials are anisotropic (via `epsilon_diag` and `epsilon_offdiag`), a more complicated formula is used.
 They key point is that, even if the structure consists entirely of isotropic materials, the discretized structure will use anisotropic materials.
 For interface pixels, Meep computes the effective permittivity tensor automatically at the start of the simulation prior to time stepping via analytic expressions for the filling fraction and local normal vector.
 For details involving derivation of the effective permittivity tensor and its implementation in Meep/FDTD, see [Optics Letters, Vol. 36, pp. 2972-4, 2006](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-31-20-2972) and [Optics Letters, Vol. 35, pp. 2778-80, 2009](https://www.osapublishing.org/abstract.cfm?uri=ol-34-18-2778).

-Continuously-Varying Shapes and Results
+Continuously Varying Shapes and Results
 ---------------------------------------

-A key feature of Meep's subpixel smoothing, particularly relevant for shape optimization (i.e., [Applied Physics Letters, Vol. 104, 091121, 2014](https://aip.scitation.org/doi/abs/10.1063/1.4867892) ([pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi14_tandem.pdf))), is that continuously varying the `geometry` yields continuously-varying results.
+A key feature of Meep's subpixel smoothing, particularly relevant for shape optimization (i.e., [Applied Physics Letters, Vol. 104, 091121, 2014](https://aip.scitation.org/doi/abs/10.1063/1.4867892) ([pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi14_tandem.pdf))), is that continuously varying the `geometry` yields continuously varying results.
 This is demonstrated for a ring resonator: as the radius increases, the frequency of a resonant $H_z$-polarized mode decreases.
 Note: unlike the example in [Tutorial/Basics/Modes of a Ring Resonator](Python_Tutorials/Basics.md#modes-of-a-ring-resonator) involving $E_z$-polarized modes where the electric fields are always continuous (i.e., parallel to the interface), this example involves discontinuous fields.
 Also, the ring geometry contains no sharp corners/edges which tend to produce field singularities that degrade the error.
 The simulation script is shown below.
 The inner ring radius is varied from 1.8 to 2.0 μm in gradations of 0.005 μm.
 The ring width is constant (1 μm).
 The resolution is 10 pixels/μm.
 The gradations are therefore well below subpixel dimensions.

 ```py
 import meep as mp